Pisaura mirabilis

-Striking characteristics of Pisaura mirabilis are its long legs (the fourth one being the longest) and its slender abdomen (opisthosoma).
+Striking characteristics of Pisaura mirabilis are its long legs (the fourth pair being the longest) and its slender abdomen (opisthosoma).
 The male is between 10 and 13 mm, while the female is 12 to 15 mm.
 After final ecdysis, the male spiders weigh on average 54 mg and females 68 mg.

 The prosoma (cephalothorax) is variable in color, ranging from light to reddish brown and from gray to black.
 A lighter stripe is visible down the middle of the prosoma.
 The opisthosoma (abdomen) is long and narrow and tapered towards the rear end.

 The female spiders has a dark patch (epigyne) on the underside of her abdomen that includes the copulatory organs.
 Male genital openings can be found at the same location, but remain inconspicuous.

 Patterning and coloration varies due to polymorphism.
 These patterns, which can be caused by hair and pigments, change with the growth of the spider (ontogenesis).

-Male spiders are stronger in contrast than females and look black, especially in comparison to the white nuptial gifts.
+Male spiders exhibit a stronger contrast than females and appear black, especially when compared to the white nuptial gifts.
 Females tend to get paler towards the end of summer.
 The stripe along the back of the body can be found in all spiders and can be seen as crypsis, a protective measure against predators.
 The pedipalps in nymphs and females look similar to legs.
 In males, this structure gets thicker towards the end and is used to store sperm until reproduction (bulbus).
 The outer chelicerae segment consists of three teeth.
 They catch their prey during the day and at night and are also active on warm winter days.

 Habitat and distribution

 Pisaura mirabilis has a palearctic distribution, and can be found all over Europe.
 These spiders inhabit the Canary Islands and Madeira, the Asian part of Russia, China and North Africa.

 P. mirabilis lives in all habitats, but prefers wet environments, such as wet meadows, lowland moors, salt marshes, dunes, the edge of forests, and wet hedges.
 It inhabits all strata, from the ground to the top of trees, but are not found under rocks or in caves.
-These spiders can be found at altitudes up to 1500 m.
+These spiders can be found at altitudes up to 1100 m.